JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 ## Shelves
 * ### Questions:
  * What is included in the user's pod page?
-	- User's shelf is the podcasts that they have chosen.
+	- User's shelfs are the podcasts that they have chosen.
- * Do all podcasts on a user's podcast page have a status?
+ * Do all podcasts on a user's podcast page have a type?
-	- All podcasts have a status when they are in a user's pod page.
+	- All podcasts have a type when they are in a user's pod page.
  * Can a user add or delete podcasts from the podcast page?
 	- Yes, you can add and delete podcasts from your podcast page
  * Is there an api for a user's shelf?
 	- Yes it can be accessed through /api/shelves/:id
  * How is the user's podcast page organized?
-	- It will be organized by the status that the user assigns to the podcast and through genre.
+	- It will be organized by the type that the user assigns to the podcast and through genre.
  * Can you view other user's shelves?
 	- Not at this time.
 * ### Acceptance Criteria: